Ernst Bernard Heyne

 Heyne established a nursery at Hackney, near Adelaide, and opened a shop for seeds and plants in Rundle Street.
 He contributed regularly to the South Australian Register and the Observer chiefly on the cultivation of forest trees, forage plants and pasture grasses.
 The colonists were then interested in finding the crops best suited to their soil and climate, and those plants and trees likely to prove of economic and industrial importance.
 Heyne translated many articles and pamphlets on viticulture from German, French and Spanish, and wrote on the best methods of treating plant diseases, especially dodder in lucerne and oidium in vines.
 At a meeting sponsored by the Chamber of Manufactures in 1870 after a lecture by Dr Moritz Schomburgk, Heyne spoke on the importance of growing trees, hedges, hickory, yellow willow, sultana vines, tobacco, sunflowers and mulberries.
 He had published Vines and their Synonyms in 1869 and became secretary to the Vignerons' Club, which in 1876 presented him with a gold watch as a tribute to his work.

 In 1871 Heyne published The Fruit, Flower and Vegetable Garden, which was enlarged as The Amateur Gardener in 1881 and ran to four editions.
 His Rueckblick in German had appeared in the 1850s.

 Heyne was a sincere adherent of the Evangelical Lutheran Church, but on 3 December 1870 at the Unitarian Christian Church, Adelaide, he married Wilhelmina Laura, daughter of Heinrich Edouard Hanckel, bookseller of Norwood, and his wife Johanne, née Von Bruno.
 They had three daughters, Agnes, Laura and Ida and two sons.

 Heyne continued to work until he became ill with asthma and nearly blind.
 He died on 16 October 1881 at his home in Norwood.
 His son Carl was still at Roseworthy Agricultural College and, when he qualified, managed his father's shop and nursery with a partner.

-Though serious, Heyne was cheerful and sociable with many friends.
-He delighted in conversation and was a prodigious writer.
+Though serious, Heyne was known to be cheerful and sociable with many friends, delighted in conversation, and a prodigious writer.
 Though overshadowed by von Mueller, his botanical and horticultural work greatly contributed to the early development of two colonies.

 The Heyne Nursery in Adelaide continued under the direction of his son Carl Franz (1869-1948).
 The Heyne Garden Centre was established by his grandson Franz Waldemar (1913-2003) and continues today as the Heyne Garden Centre.